PoCInnovation/Workshops/software/22.Serverless/README.md

 Let's say you want to build an application.
 One of the things you need to think about is **servers**.
 Sometimes there is high traffic, sometimes low traffic.
 You want to handle it, so you have for now two options:
 - The first is to pay for a lot of server resources so that even in high traffic your server can handle it.
 But during low traffic, you will pay for these resources too.
 That's not a good thing because you don't **pay for what you use**.
 - The second option is to have **scalable** servers.
 It means that you allocate the right resources depending on your traffic.
-To create this process, you can use [kubernetes](https://kubernetes.io/fr/docs/concepts/overview/what-is-kubernetes/). **METTRE LE LIEN DU WS KUBERNETES**
+To create this process, you can use [kubernetes](https://kubernetes.io/fr/docs/concepts/overview/what-is-kubernetes/).
+If you want to learn it, [here is our workshop](https://github.com/PoCInnovation/Workshops/tree/master/software/20.Kubernetes)

 However, this second solution is something very long to implement.
 And you just want to stay focus on your code.
 You don't want to care about server management.
 Well, you have a third option.
 You can adopt a **serverless architecture**.